During the lease term in Northern Virginia

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
 However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Northern Virginia.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference